cicconet/MachineLearning/README.md

 train/test sets from regular image files, and therefore can be more easily deployed to other databases.

-Notice that the folders are organized in subfolders Train and Test, and in these subfolders each class has a separate folder (0, 1, etc).
+Notice that the folders are organized in subfolders Train and Test, and in these subfolders each class is in a separate folder (0, 1, etc).
 Therefore, one simple way to deploy {nn_shallow,nn_deep,cnn_deep}.py to your own database is to organize your database in the same hierarchy as MNIST/CIFAR10/Cells in this project, and modify the variable
 "path" on the .py routines to point to your dataset.
 Notice that your dataset doesn't have to have 10 classes; however, all images in the provided sample datasets are grayscale and have size 28x28,